lugotal/yii2-starter-kit/README.md

 It covers typical use cases for a new project and will help you not to waste your time doing the same work in every project

+This fork is a version of the Yii2 starter kit with a few smaller updates and a bit of tailoring towards using it with Vagrant exclusively.

+It's for personal use first and foremost but maybe this is useful to someone else, too. :)

 ## Before you start
 Please, consider helping project via [contributions](https://github.com/yii2-starter-kit/yii2-starter-kit/issues) or [donations](#donations).